Last Updated on 17 December, 2020 by Veronica

 Day 8.
 Edinburgh – Stirling

-On our eighth day of the road trip, we are already in Scotland and are preparing to go to the highland gate: Stirling.
 On our stretch from Edinburgh to Stirling, our first stop was to visit the Yacht Britannia, which was the yacht that used the English royal house.
 I don’t have to tell you what the little yacht looked like, do I?

-Then we went to one of the castles that I liked the most, Blackness Castle, is practically tucked into the lake and very well preserved, plus it was on its way to Linlithgow Palace in the small village of Kirkgate.
+Then we went to one of the castles I liked the most, Blackness Castle, which is practically tucked into the lake and very well preserved, plus it was on its way to Linlithgow Palace in the small village of Kirkgate.

 As a colophon, we went to take night photos of a huge sculpture of the Kelpies that is very close to Falkirk.
 The Kelpies are a Scottish legend.
-They are spirits of the water that can take any form, but it is usually that of the horse.

 Day 9.
 Peebles.
 We watched the Highland games

-We went to Peebles which is 80 km south of Stirling to see one of the celebrations of the Highland games.
+We went to Peebles, which is 80 km south of Stirling, to see one of the celebrations of the Highland games.
 It was a detour along the way, but it was worth it.

 In addition, on the way to Peebles, we stop at Rosslyn to see the Rosslyn Chapel, so known for the book of The Da Vinci Code.
-It was very good and we were also able to have a great breakfast in a hotel that had been very close.

 Day 10.
 Stirling – Glencoe

-We leave Stirling early to go to Glencoe and continue on our way west looking for the Atlantic Ocean coast.
+We leave Stirling early to go to Glencoe and continue on our way west, looking for the Atlantic Ocean coast.
 Our goal is to get to Stalker Castle and sleep around.

 Today we cross one of Scotland’s most important nature parks and one of the most beautiful and visited.
 Loch Lomond Natural Park is the only place in Scotland where camping in nature is forbidden.

-We saw Kilchurn Castle which is one of the castles that always comes out in the photos of Scotland and after visiting it, we were to Stalker Castle.
-Another of the famous, beautiful, not only the castle, but the surroundings, and here, we spent the night with our tent, in front of the castle.
+Another of the famous, beautiful, not only the castle but the surroundings, and here, we spent the night with our tent in front of the castle.

 Day 11.
 From Glencoe to Loch Ness and Inverness

 Our first stop was at Fort William for breakfast.
 We ate a good Scottish breakfast.
-We went to see the Glenfinnan viaduct.
-The viaduct that Hogwart’s Express passes through in Harry Potter’s films.
+After that, we went to see the Glenfinnan viaduct.

 We passed in front of Loch Ness and toured its shore but did not stop much because we already planned to tour it by boat the next day.